natashazywczyk/Computational-Theory/README.md

 - No external files necessary

 ## Reference
-The main reference used throughout this notebook and `problem.ipynb` is the [Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) (FIBS PUB-180).
+The main reference used throughout this notebook and `problems.ipynb` is the [Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) (FIBS PUB-180).